marctorsoc/lingua-quest/README.md

     - if translate, GET to "https://clients5.google.com", get the translation and overwrite
 - Add ability to sort stories by last time played, and then by name in SortAndFilter.
 But allow to keep sorting just by name.

-- Tech debt i8n
+- Tech debt Catalog
     - Add tooltip to catalog item's corner to show num episodes and other information
     - Add logo for movie / tv series / book to story cards in both catalog and library
 - Finish filter once new data with movies / books is added
 - Add refreshControl to refresh stories by pulling down in LibraryOutput
-- Add modal to select what data to reset, and what data to load
 - Use react-native-paper
 - Change fonts VScode like in Bootcamp
 - Add tests